timswims/ESK/README.md

 To view the records from an upload, follow these steps.
 1. Navigate to the Uploads page.
 If necessary see, [Verifying the Status of the Uploads](#verifying-the-status-of-the-uploads)

-   -INSERT GIF-

 2. From the Uploads page, click the **navigation icon** ![alt text][hamburger], and click **View in Log Explorer** to view the records from that upload.
 Let's perform the steps to view the alert log records in log explorer.
-3. From the Log Explorer page, you can view the alert log records from the upllad that you selected.
+3. From the Log Explorer page, you can view the alert log records from the upload that you selected.

-    --INSERT GIF--
+![log-alerts]

 Some of the information shown on the page includes